GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.2.md

 <div class="text-quoted">“You've seen Super GunBuild-1, right?
 I know, we made lots of changes to your initial design, but at its core it's still the same...
 Besides, did you read my messages?
 I sent you a picture of GunBuild-1...”</div>

 That's right.
 Back then, during last year's summer... as we completed Misa-nee's robot for the very first time.
-Akiho's enthusiasm kept going strong as she was eagerly awaiting the day of our first test run.
+I still know how Akiho's enthusiasm kept going strong as she was awaiting the day of our first test run.
 Upon sending out her message, she was certainly hoping for a reply.

 After all—the unwavering ambitions she harboured, and the incredible efforts she made.
 All of them sparked from a single person.
 A person, who seemed entirely out of reach at the time.